 We contrast an assumption and description with an explanation and interpretation.
 We contrast the Dynamic Stochastic General Equilibrium (DSGE) assumptionand description of pricing as exogenously given and acceptable as a lead item in analysis of economic problems with Functional Macroeconomic Dynamics’ (FMD’s) explanation and interpretation of pricing in the light of the significant functional pretio-quantital flows, which explain the dynamic economic process.
 (Continue reading)

 The “formal cause” of the economic process is its immanent intelligibility.
-The formal cause consists in the primary relativities or general laws of the process, which hold in any number of instances.
-In the formal cause we apprehend many things as one; we grasp all in a unified view.
+The formal cause consists in the primary relativities or general laws which explain the process, and which hold in any number of instances.
+In the formal cause we apprehend many things as one; we grasp all in a unified view and as a unified whole.
 The formal cause contains the normative theory but explains both equilibria and disequilibria.
-Particular boundary conditions, such as past and future prices and quantities are relatively insignificant for the analysis; these boundary conditions are further determinations that are contingent from the very fact that they have to be obtained from a non-systematic manifold.
+Particular boundary conditions, such as past and future prices and quantities – a staple of university textbooks – are relatively insignificant for the analysis; these boundary conditions are further determinations that are contingent from the very fact that they have to be obtained from a non-systematic manifold.
 (CWL 3, 491-6/) Continue reading →